 - Intense cravings for cocaine

-In most patients, withdrawals begin as quickly as 90 minutes after their final dose and last up to 7-10 days.
-The depression and cravings generally last the longest out of all of the side effects, often lasting for months after stopping.
+In most patients, withdrawals begin as quickly as 90 minutes after their final dose and last 7-10 days.
+The depression and cravings generally last the longest out of all side effects, often lasting for months after stopping.
 For those that have tried to quit and have relapsed in the past, your medical team may recommend a medical detox, where they use medication to help you through the withdrawals.